Sustainable Meat: The Best and Worst Kinds, Ranked by Sustainability Experts

 McQuillan also recommends paying attention to packaging and understanding the labels.
 “The best verification that a company is doing the things they say they are is a third-party certification, which typically means that an outside entity—and not the company itself—has audited participating brands to ensure they’re meeting elevated production, carbon or animal-welfare standards,” he says.

 Also not great: Lamb

-Studies show that, in general, sheep are less resource-intensive than cattle.
+Studies show that, in general, sheep and goats are less resource-intensive than cattle.
 Research published in Ecological Indicators says that producing lamb meat comes with a smaller land and water footprint than cattle require.

 However, like cows, sheep are “ruminant” animals that are constantly producing methane through digestion—a process called enteric fermentation, Hunnes explains.
-Part of what makes this so problematic is that lamb produces about 50 percent more methane gas than beef, as a lifestyle assessment by the Environmental Working Group (EWG) found.
+Part of what makes this so problematic is that lamb produces about 50% more methane gas than beef, as a lifestyle assessment by the Environmental Working Group (EWG) consumer advocacy group.

 So, if you’re trying to reduce your diet’s environmental impact, Hunnes says to eliminate beef and lamb first.
 Red meat’s no picnic for your health, anyway—here are 10 things that happen to your body when you ditch it for good.

 Not quite as bad: Pork

 Again, look for locally pasture-raised or ranched pork, McQuillan says.
 Hunnes adds: “Those pigs will be much more humanely raised and much more likely to be eating a natural diet like they evolved to do.”